Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Added a African Publishing Industry variant.
 - Added a French Publishing Industry variant.
 - Added a Latin Publishing Industry variant.
+- Improved the ground textures of the Publishing Industry and Instruments Workshop buildings.

 Fixes:
 - The Highest Mountain button now appears in the condensed view of the GUI as well.